captainjackrana/hapi-gate/README.md

 hapi-gate
 ==================

-> hapi plugin that adds basic redirections to your server ( http -> https and www/non-www redirects)
+> A lightweight hapi plugin that adds basic redirections to your server ( http -> https and www/non-www redirects)

-As a default, any incoming http request will be redirected (301) to the same host and path with `'https'` as the protocol.
+As a default, any incoming http request will be redirected **(301)** to the same host and path with `https` as the protocol.
 Highly influenced from [hapi-require-https](https://github.com/bendrucker/hapi-require-https).
 If you're only looking for https redirections, you can use that plugin..

 ## Usage